Using Generative AI for assignments and other learning activities

 - Evaluate if statements are true or false

-Sometimes the Generative AI tool might respond with non-sensical or erroneous content in a very confident tone.
+Sometimes the generative AI tool might respond with non-sensical or erroneous content in a very confident tone.
 Such responses are usually called hallucinations.

-- Can the use of Generative AI be detected?
+- Can the use of generative AI be detected?

 The short answer is no, not with enough accuracy.
 Although some companies have claimed their specific tool works, results cannot be considered reliable enough to make decisions which could have negative and lasting consequences for students.